You are hereDr. Annette Fayet

-I’m a DPhil student in the Animal Behaviour Group at the University of Oxford, supported by the Biotechnology and Biological Sciences Research Council, an Entente Cordiale Scholarship from the British Council, a Mary Griffiths Scholarship and Microsoft Research Cambridge as a Microsoft Research – University of Oxford Scholar.
+I recently completed my DPhil in the Animal Behaviour Group at the University of Oxford, supported by the Biotechnology and Biological Sciences Research Council, an Entente Cordiale Scholarship from the British Council, a Mary Griffiths Scholarship and Microsoft Research Cambridge as a Microsoft Research – University of Oxford Scholar.
 I am currently on a short postdoctoral contract with the Institute of Zoology London, and I will start a Junior Research Fellowship at Queen's College, Oxford, in October 2016.

 After completing undergraduate and graduate degrees in engineering, physics and chemistry at the ESPCI ParisTech in Paris, I did a research project in the Behavioural Ecology Group at Cambridge University, where I studied the influence of sexual signals on parental investment in Great tits.
-I then read a MSc in Biology (Integrative Bioscience) at the University of Oxford, during which I completed research projects in behavioural and evolutionary ecology in the Oxnav Group, helping to develop a video-based method to study behaviour of birds in flight, and in the Edward Grey Institute, where I studied the variation of vocal repertoire to investigate the role of dispersal as a cultural evolution agent in Great tits.
-After completing the course, I spent 6 months on Tiritiri Matangi Island, a scientific nature reserve in New Zealand for 6 months, studying a population of endangered stitchbirds for the Department of Conservation and the Institute of Zoology London.
+I then read a MSc in Biology (Integrative Bioscience) at the University of Oxford, during which I completed research projects in behavioural and evolutionary ecology in the Oxnav Group and in the Edward Grey Institute.
+After completing the course, I worked as a research assistant on a nature reserve in New Zealand for 6 months, studying a population of endangered stitchbirds for the Department of Conservation and the Institute of Zoology London.
 Just before starting my DPhil I was a research assistant for the Oxnav Group on Skomer Island (Wales), where I was mainly involved in the long-term study of the behaviour and ecology of Manx shearwaters.

 Immigration and dispersal are key determinants of cultural diversity in a songbird population."
 Behavioral Ecology 25, no. 4 (2014)."